 - Pull off the paste with several quick jerks in the direction of hair growth.

-Tip: If you have misjudged the amount, you don’t need to throw away the unused sugaring paste.
+Tip: If you have prepared too much of the sugaring paste recipe, you don’t need to throw the rest away.
 Pack it in an airtight container and put it in the fridge.
 It will keep there for several weeks.

 Advantages of Sugaring Hair Removal